metocean/SAET_master/README.md

 ## Copyright and License
 This open-source software is distributed under the GNU license and is the copyright of the UPV.
 It has been developed within the framework of the European ECFAS project by the following authors: Jesús Palomar Vázquez, Jaime Almonacid Caballer, Josep E. Pardo Pascual, and Carlos Cabezas Rabadán.

+This project has received funding from the Horizon 2020 research and innovation programme under grant agreement No. 101004211

 Please note that this software is designed specifically for the automatic extraction of shorelines in pre-storm and post-storm events and is not intended for massive extraction purposes.